Common names (selected) English: hoary alyssum, hoary alison, false hoary madwort, hoary berteroa; Norwegian: Hvitdodre; Swedish: Sandvita

 Ecological function: disturbance-adapted colonizer of bare ground; food and habitat for wildlife.

-History: Berteroa incana was likely introduced into North America as a contaminant of clover and alfalfa seed.
-It is currently found throughout North America where it is widely considered a noxious weed.
+History / human uses: Berteroa incana was likely introduced into North America as a contaminant of clover and alfalfa seed.
 It can be toxic to horses when grazing in hay fields contaminated with it.
-Seeds can remain dormant but viable for up to 9 years.